saxn-paule/pimatic-pio-remote/README.md

       "brand": "pioneer" || "denon" (default: pioneer)
     }
 ```
+The aavilable volume level depends on the AVR brand.
-The maxVolume could be calculated by the following formula
+**Pioneer**: Volume range from 000 (mute) till 185 (+12dB).
+Concrete value could be calculated by the following formula
 ```
 dB = 0.5 * volLevel - 80,5
 ```